HuazeLoong/MultiSyn/README.md

 Pytorch XXX
 Python XXX

+NOTE：The project folder name should be set to TEST.
 When running for the first time, please run the data_drug.py file to create data.
 Use train.py to train the model.